ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 - `the Section called Providing a finidat file in your user_nl_clm file <CLM-URL>`_
 - `the Section called Adding a finidat file to the XML database <CLM-URL>`_

   **Note:** Your initial condition file MUST agree with the surface dataset you are using to run the simulation.
 If the two files do NOT agree you will get a run-time about a mis-match in PFT weights, or in the number of PFT's or columns.
-To get around this you'll need to use the `Section called Using interpinic to interpolate initial conditions to different resolutions in Chapter 2 <CLM-URL>`_ to interpolate your initial condition dataset.
+To get around this you'll need to add the "use_init_interp=T" namelist flag in your namelist so that the initial conditions will be interpolated on startup.**

 -------------------------------------------------------
 Doing a hybrid simulation to provide initial conditions
 -------------------------------------------------------

 The first option is to setup a hybrid simulation and give a ``RUN_REFCASE`` and ``RUN_REFDATE`` to specify the reference case simulation name to use.
-When you setup most cases, at the standard resolutions of "f09" or "f19" it will already do this for you.
-For example, if you run an "I2000CN" compset at "f09_g17_gl4" resolution the following settings will already be done for you.
+When you setup coupled cases (assuming a CESM checkout), at the standard resolution of "f09" it will already do this for you.
+For example, if you run an "B1850" compset at "f09_g17_gl4" resolution the following settings will already be done for you.

-``./xmlchange RUN_TYPE=hybrid,RUN_REFCASE=I2000CN_f09_g17_gl4_c100503,RUN_REFDATE=0001-01-01,GET_REFCASE=TRUE``
+``./xmlchange RUN_TYPE=hybrid,RUN_REFCASE=b.e20.B1850.f09_g17.pi_control.all.297,RUN_REFDATE=0130-01-01,GET_REFCASE=TRUE``

-Setting the ``GET_REFCASE`` option to ``TRUE means`` it will copy the files from the: ``$DIN_LOC_ROOT/ccsm4_init/I2000CN_f09_g17_gl4_c100503/0001-01-01`` directory.
+Setting the ``GET_REFCASE`` option to ``TRUE means`` it will copy the files from the RUN_REFDIR usually under: ``$DIN_LOC_ROOT/cesm2_init/$RUN_REFCASE/$RUN_REFDATE`` directory.
 Note, that the ``RUN_REFCASE`` and ``RUN_REFDATE`` variables are expanded to get the directory name above.
 If you do NOT set ``GET_REFCASE`` to ``TRUE`` then you will need to have placed the file in your run directory yourself.
 In either case, the file is expected to be named: ``$RUN_REFCASE.clm2.r.$RUN_REFDATE-00000.nc`` with the variables expanded of course.

 -------------------------------------------------------
 Doing a branch simulation to provide initial conditions